dakilaledesma/intro-ml/rnn-tutorial.md

 <sub> image taken w/o permission from https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/</sub>

+There are many applications of RNNs today, many of them in natural language processing (NLP).
+You have LSTM Autoencoders that handle sequence to sequence, and are sometimes used for language translation (sentence to sentence), language models or generative models to generate new words given context, etc.

 However, just because you have sequences does not mean you have to always use an RNN.
 You have to take into consideration how big of a time horizon you need to take into consideration.
 For example, if you're going to only predict over a very short time horizon, CNNs may still be used.
-If you're going to predict over a long time horizon, where memory is pretty important, then RNNs may probably be a better idea.
+If you're going to predict over a long time horizon, where long-term dependency is pretty important, then RNNs are a better idea.

 An example of this is text or word classification.
 Yes, a word is a sequence of letters, but just like how an image is a sequence of pixels, you are not trying to learn the temporal relations of each letter, but rather how the entire word looks ("at once").
 Thus, there are a lot of models for word classification that are based on CNNs.
 RNNs, on the other hand, can be seen when whole sentences need to be generated, or translated.
 This is because each word's relation to each other has to be learnt.
+Thus, if your model needs to generate the next word in a sentence given the previous words, RNNs are the way to go.

 Even then RNNs aren't very good with data that have long-term dependencies.
 In fact, this is the reason why LSTM was created.